The Illinois Office of Banks and Real Estate have identified three levels of real property appraisal classification:

 Please Note: New rules from the Illinois Dept. of Financial and Professional Regulation, Division of Professional Regulation do not allow Associate Appraiser Licensing courses to be administered online by any school.
 This includes the 15-hr USPAP course.
 Please contact the Illinois Division of Professional Regulation with questions concerning this policy.

-Illinois Appraiser License Requirements
+Current Illinois Real Estate Appraiser License Requirements

 The Illinois Office of Banks and Real Estate has established the minimum educational requirements for an appraisal license.
 The minimum educational requirements include the following: